genforce/ctrl-x/README.md

 Have fun playing around with Ctrl-X! :D

+## Future plans (a.k.a.
+TODOs)

+- [ ] Add support for arbitrary schedulers besides DDIM, not necessarily with self-recurrence (if not possible).
+- [ ] Add support for DiTs, including SD3 and FLUX.1.
+- [ ] Add support for video generation models, including CogVideoX and Mochi 1.

 ## Contact

 For any questions, thoughts, discussions, and any other things you want to reach out for, please contact [Jordan Lin](https://kuanhenglin.github.io) (kuanhenglin@ucla.edu).